pamelarussell/sgxlib/README.md

 ## Building from source

-To build a fat .jar file, [sbt](http://www.scala-sbt.org/) is required.
+To build a monolithic .jar file including all dependencies, [sbt](http://www.scala-sbt.org/) is required.

 ```
 sbt assembly